 And let’s not forget the cringeworthy times you look back over your dating history and think “what was I thinking?” when it comes to certain guys!

 But you didn’t marry them right?
-Your common sense and gut feeling were able to override any rash decisions you were about to make.
+Your common sense and gut feelings were able to override any rash decisions you were about to make.

 Tune into your intuition more, trust that she will not let you down and remember that you are a smart, intelligent and powerful woman who can make the right decision even if it means you are single for a bit longer.